Admin Admin

 Fixed covers must be used over these components even if the remaining portion of the separator uses floating covers.

 In general, fixed covers are more commonly used on new API separators and floating covers are generally used when existing separators must be covered for VOC control.
+Interestingly, covering API separators has significantly impacted the process of oil removal from separators.

 It is difficult, if not impossible, to see into a covered separator to determine oil levels and skimming needs, resulting in oil not being removed often enough, causing oil carryover to downstream treatment processes, or oil being skimmed too often, resulting in significant amounts of water being skimmed with the oil.